fdch/fd_lib/fdpd/README.md

 # VERY IMPORTANT
 Mantra: "know thy pd path"

-Before doing <./fdpd.command> you need to check that the PATH to Pd's bin IS THE SAME than this one: '/Applications/Pd-0.47-1.app/Contents/Resources/bin'.
-If it isn't, you need to edit (with TextEdit or any text editor) <fdpd.command> in line 36, replacing PD='/Applications/Pd-0.47-1.app/Contents/Resources/bin' with PD='/<your-path>/Pd-<version>.app/Contents/Resources/bin', filling in with your path and your Pd version accordingly.
+Before doing "./fdpd.command" you need to check that the PATH to Pd's bin IS THE SAME than this one: '/Applications/Pd-0.47-1.app/Contents/Resources/bin'.
+If it isn't, you need to edit (with TextEdit or any text editor) "fdpd.command" in line 36, replacing PD='/Applications/Pd-0.47-1.app/Contents/Resources/bin' with PD='/<your-path>/Pd-<version>.app/Contents/Resources/bin', filling in with your path and your Pd version accordingly.

 # Information
  This shell script allows the user to work with 2 interconnected instances of PD via netsend and netreceive, the former handling audio (main-audio.pd) and the latter handling VIDEO (main-video.pd).
 Both files are created in the "/bin" directory.
 Once the "/bin" directory has been created, it only opens the files in different instances of Puredata.